-Dear Chairwoman Schakowsky and Ranking Member McMorris Rodgers:
+Dear Chairman Kennedy and Ranking Member Coons:

-We write to you regarding the hearing on "Oversight of the Federal Trade Commission: Strengthening Protections for Americans' Privacy and Data Security."
-For more than two decades, EPIC has worked to establish the authority of the Federal Trade Commission to safeguard the privacy of American consumers.
-But it is our view today that the FTC does not function as an effective privacy agency, and that the Committee should support the establishment of a Data Protection Agency in the United States.
+We write to you regarding the budget hearing for the Federal Trade Commission and Federal Communications Commission.
+For more than two decades, EPIC has worked to establish the authority of the Federal Trade Commission to safeguard the privacy of American consumers.1 But it is our view today that the FTC does not function as an effective privacy agency, and that the Committee should support the establishment of a Data Protection Agency in the United States.2

 The Federal Trade Commission helps to safeguard consumers and to promote competition, but the FTC is not an effective data protection agency.
-Even when the FTC reaches a consent agreement with a privacy-violating company, the Commission rarely enforces the Consent Order terms.
-Over a year has passed since the FTC reopened its investigation into Facebook following the unlawful transfer of 50 million Facebook user records to Cambridge Analytica.
-The Commission has done nothing.
-EPIC, through a FOIA request, recently learned that the FTC has over 26,000
+Even when the FTC reaches a consent agreement with a privacy-violating company, the Commission rarely enforces the Consent Order terms.3 Over a year has passed since the FTC reopened its investigation into Facebook following the unlawful transfer of 50 million Facebook user records to Cambridge Analytica.4 The Commission has done nothing.
+EPIC, through a FOIA request, recently learned that the FTC has over 26,000 complaints about Facebook pending with the Commission.5 Yet in the eight years since the FTC announced a Consent Order with Facebook, the FTC has not taken a single enforcement order against the company.
+The FTC is simply ignoring thousands of consumer privacy complaints about Facebook's ongoing business practices.

-FTC Oversight May 6, 2019
+FTC Budget May 6, 2019